yildiraykoyuncu/document-and-pass/README.md

 ## Studying

+Exercises are grouped by difficulty level (0, 1, 2, 3).
 Each exercise includes 4 files:

 1. a markdown file with a description of the task
 1. an empty (or mostly empty) `index.js`, this is where you will write your code and documentation